 - For student and item safety, the following are forbidden during training:

-- Any and all forms of body piercings must be removed prior to training.
+- Any and all body piercings must be removed prior to training.

 - Tape or bandages will not secure piercings.
 We’ve got some horror stories.